Gravitational waveforms from the inspiral of compact binaries in the Brans-Dicke theory in an expanding Universe: Propagation through the FLRW universe

 This is compatible with the harmonic gauge condition \eqref{harmonic}.
 Since $q_\mu$ is parallel to $k_\mu$, the polarization tensors are also transverse to the scalar wave vector

 In the local wave zone, the basis vectors reduce to Eq. \eqref{basis}.

-Viewing the mirrors of a GW detector (e.g., Einstein Telescope \cite{Punturo2010}) as free particles, their relative motion is governed by the tidal force from the spacetime curvature \cite{wald1984general}.
-As a result, the observables of GWs are the curvature perturbations generated by the scalar and the tensor waves.
-The curvature perturbation can be divided into a scalar part and a tensor part.
-The scalar part is determined by the scalar waves while Dalang et al. show that under the harmonic gauge condition the tensor part is determined by the transverse-traceless part of the tensor waves \cite{PhysRevD.102.044036,PhysRevD.103.064075}.
+Dalang et al. show that the observational effects of the tensor waves are determined by the transverse-traceless part of the tensor waves \cite{PhysRevD.102.044036,PhysRevD.103.064075}.
 Therefore we focus on the evolution of the amplitude of $\theta^{\rm TT}_{\mu\nu}=h_+ e^+_{\mu\nu}+h_\times e^\times_{\mu\nu}$.
 Contracting $e^+_{\mu\nu}$ with Eq. \eqref{tamp} yields